PCT mile 2453.5 - 2467.5 - 15 miles

 This is Glacier Lake through the trees from the PCT.
 We'd spent all our time drying stuff so we couldn't stop and linger like we wanted.

+To get out of this basin we had to do a huge climb over many granite rock fields along this wall and over the saddle.
+We were captivated by these clouds over the peak.
 Many switchbacks later we crossed over the saddle and looked down on another aqua gem called Trap Lake.
 It was later afternoon and we hoped to make 15 miles today but the climbs were killing.

 The late sun washed out the detail but you can see switchbacks on our trail below the summit as we made our way past Trap Lake.
 See the PCT stretched out along the mountainside?